Thembelihle-tech/smart-pantry-manager/README.md

 - Pantry management: add, edit, delete ingredients (name, quantity, unit, optional expiry date)
 - Pantry list screen (RecyclerView + custom adapter)
 - 18 seeded recipes, each with required ingredients and preparation steps
-- Suggested Recipes screen: strict-matching logic — a recipe is only shown if 100% of its ingredients (in sufficient quantity) are in the pantry
+- Suggested Recipes screen: strict-matching logic, a recipe is only shown if 100% of its ingredients (in sufficient quantity) are in the pantry
 - Recipe detail screen with full ingredient list and method
 - Settings screen: expiring-soon alert toggle, unit preference